Dear Parents and Carers,

 The arrival time at school reverts to 8.30am (at the latest) for all Year groups and the departure time reverts to 3.05pm.
 Years 7, 8 and 9 should use the side gates.
 Years 10 and 11 should use the forest gates.
 Years 12 and 13 should use the front entrance.
 Boys are asked to go to their usual ‘Year bubble’ areas on arrival at school.

-A catch-up programme is being worked on and will be shared with parents shortly.
+A robust catch-up programme has been put in place and shared with parents separately.

-Students should follow their normal school timetable (amended lesson timings below) and log into to GoogleClassroom by 8:30am daily.
+Isolating students should follow their normal school timetable and log into to GoogleClassroom for each of their lessons.
 Attendance will be monitored.

 For Years 7, 8, 9 and 10 all lessons will take place via GoogleClassroom, whilst homework will continue to be set via ShowMyHomework.

 For Years 11, 12 and 13 all lessons, classwork and homework will take place via GoogleClassroom.

 Please carefully read our Virtual Learning Guide, this was distributed to all students along with their usernames and passwords during the first week of November.
 If your son has misplaced his log in details please email firstname.lastname@example.org

 Do remind your child to take breaks away from screens as well, and also make time for having fun and connecting with friends and family.

 We have all had to adapt to new ways of working, so we want to take the chance to say thank you for all you are doing in supporting your child’s wellbeing and learning during this time.